nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_8.md

 Analysis using Data Cruncher
 ==========================

 So far we have explored running DGE analysis using a public app based on DESeq2.
 In the second approach, we will set up an interactive analysis on an instance running the RStudio computational environment.
-We will run a DGE workflow using an analysis script, and generate reports and plots.
+We will run a DGE workflow using an analysis script to generate reports and plots.

 !!! note "DGE Tools"